 1 January 2023 is the date manadated for launch by Ohio sports betting law.
 But it may happens before that.
 As per the law the public has to know about the launch 60 days before it.

 ⭐ Ohio Sports Betting

-Ohio online sports betting is not currently operational, but will be launching during 2022.
+Ohio online sports betting is not currently operational, but will be launching during 2023.
 The sports betting law allows up to 25 mobile licenses, which will be issued to professional sports teams, leagues, casinos and racinos.
 In addition, up to 40 licenses can be issued to operators who want to set up retail betting.
 Other key details include 10% tax rate, betting on esports is allowed, and operators are not required to get official league data for live bet settlement.
+Daily Fantasy Operators like DraftKings and FanDuel are already present in the state.
 We can expect the best online sportsbooks to launch in the state:

 Retail Sports Betting